 - Tax liens: If property taxes are in arrears, there could be tax liens on the property.
 They take precedence over other liens, and you can lose the property if they're not paid.

 - Homeowner Association (HOA) liens: If you don't pay your HOA dues, they can put a lien against the property.

-- HOA restrictions and covenants: You need to know what you can and cannot do with or on your property, so these are important rules to read, as you're bound by them.
+- HOA restrictions and covenants: You need to know what you can and cannot do with or on your property.

 - Surveys and notes: If there are encroachments on your property, they will show up in surveyor notes.
 An example would be the neighbor building a new fence a foot into your property line.

 As you can see, an abstract of title is an important document to have prepared and to thoroughly read and understand prior to purchasing a property.
-While it may be tempting to skip this step in your quest for a house, it is worth doing the work now to avoid the risk of owing money to liens or making changes that are forbidden by your HOA restrictions and covenants or by any easements on your property.
+While it may be tempting to skip this step in your quest for a house, it is worth doing – to avoid the risk of owing money to liens or making changes that are forbidden by your HOA or by another claimant to the property who could block your sale.